faerber-lab/faerber-lab.github.io/_pages/vacancies.md

   Research Stays
 </h4>

-We also welcome researchers at all career stages — from Master's and PhD students to postdocs and established scientists — for research stays (typically **3–12 months**) in our research group.
+We also welcome researchers at all career stages — from Master's and PhD students to postdocs and established scientists/professors — for funded research stays in our group.
+Depending on the funding scheme, these stays can range from short-term visits to longer appointments of up to 1–2 years.

-➡ For detailed information on funding opportunities and how to apply, please visit our **[research stays page](/research_stays/)**.
+➡ For detailed information on suitable funding opportunities and how to apply, please visit our **[research stays page](/research_stays/)**.

 We look forward to welcoming you to our lab!